IfanSnek/BF2VR-Alpha/README.md

 Note: Your antivirus may flag my mod, this is only because the injection technique is commonly used by malware to take over certain apps.
 In this case I only use it to take over the game, just to enable VR support.
 As long as you only downloaded the mod from my Discord server, you will be fine.
 You may have to add the AlphaXYZ folder to your antivirus exclusion list.

 ## First time setup

 First launch Battlefront from whatever launcher you have (pirated copies won't work).
 You will then need to start your OpenXR runtime (Oculus, SteamVR, etc.).
 Once the game is loaded to the main menu and you can see your menu area on your VR headset, you may open Launcher.exe.
 You willl see a window pop up quickly, then a new logging window will appear on the game window.
 The game will resize to a square (for VR rendering), and the logging window will quickly display the startup checks.

+If you have an older version of the mod, delete `config.txt` so the new one can generate.

 ### Errors

 If you see an error repeating over and over, please close the game and look in the game's installation folder for a file called `logs.txt`.
 You should send this file to me on my Discord server.
 If it is too large to send, then delete the repeating error but leave the first line of it.
-Here are some common errors:

-* Failed to create OpenXR xrInstance

-This means the headset is not attached, the XR runtime is not active, or some part of your VR wasn't set up yet.
-If this is not the case, please send me your logs.
-The number in the message corresponds with [these problems](https://registry.khronos.org/OpenXR/specs/0.90/man/html/XrResult.html).

-* Error hooking BF2 UpdateCamera: 9

-This means the game camera couldn't be hooked.
-Please try restarting the game and mod.

-* Failed to render a frame

-This just means a frame was skipped.
-If it only happens a bit, it is fine.
-This should not be happening every frame.
+Common errors are automatically diagnosed, so read the logs.

 ### Auto configuration